 Banks deal with a lot of money, and as such, every single person entering the premises must be thoroughly checked and vetted.
 Employees, and staff going into restricted areas must be vetted before being allowed to go around the offices.

 The cleaner in the bank office must also be from a trusted and reputable commercial cleaning company.
-Luce Office Cleaning Services has been a trusted cleaning services partner for decades now, and our professional cleaners are well-respected with their knowledge and experience in cleaning tasks of all types of commercial spaces.
+Luce has been a trusted office cleaning services partner in Singapore for decades now, and our professional cleaners are well-respected with their knowledge and experience in cleaning tasks of all types of commercial spaces.

 Give us a call or an email today, and we can schedule you for cleaning services at your convenience - satisfaction guaranteed!